 Brent E. Huffman

-Brent E. Huffman is an award-winning director, writer and cinematographer of documentaries and television programs.
-His work ranges from documentaries aired on Netflix, The Discovery Channel, The National Geographic Channel, NBC, CNN, PBS and Al Jazeera, to Sundance Film Festival premieres, to ethnographic films made for the China Exploration and Research Society.
+Brent E. Huffman is an award-winning director, producer, writer, and cinematographer of documentaries and television programs.
+His work ranges from documentaries aired on Netflix, The Discovery Channel, The National Geographic Channel, NBC, CNN, PBS, and Al Jazeera, to Sundance Film Festival premieres, to ethnographic films made for the China Exploration and Research Society.

 Medill Video Faculty